recursive-one/wiki.recursive.one/GUI.md

 Nowadays I prefer to use [/Elm]().
 Though I always have in my pocket the [Threepenny-GUI](https://wiki.haskell.org/Threepenny-gui) (a [/Haskell]() library) if I will need to do some heavy lifting :)

+Usually, WebGUI implies [/CSS]() and under the link I keep a couple of good variants of it to use in my projects.

 ## Menus, dialogs

 When I don't need a full-featured GUI and some simple menu-like interface is enough I use the [/Rofi]() with some Python scripting.